(The following is a transcription from a video Linda and I recorded. Please excuse any typos or errors.)

 We are really excited that you decided to start a budget.
 I mean, this is going to change your life in so many ways and we really want to just help you make it so that it works for you.
 We have a lot of really good ideas, so that your budget actually is enjoyable and not a strain.

-Anybody who’s been around our channel for a while, knows that we talk about budgeting a lot, because it has been such an impactful thing for us.
+Anybody who’s been around SeedTime for a while, knows that we talk about budgeting a lot, because it has been such an impactful thing for us.
 It’s affected our lives in so many positive ways.
-It allowed us to pay off all of our debt, including our mortgage.
-It was a big part of that.
-And not to mention, us reaching a lot of other financial goals.
-So it’s just been a really important part.

 And that’s helped us get on the same page, which I think is just really huge.
 So much more peace in our marriage.
 Yeah, it’s just been really good.

-Linda and I recorded a video that you can watch our discussion with the fellow SeedTime community on Youtube, feel free to join them if you’d rather watch the video:
+Linda and I recorded a video (also called Budgeting for beginners) that you can watch our discussion with the fellow SeedTime community on Youtube, feel free to join them if you’d rather watch the video:

 How Much Money Are You Actually Bringing In?

 In order to start building your budget, you need to know a couple of things.
 You need to know how much money you’re actually bringing in.
 Surprisingly, not everybody knows this.
 Now, you know your salary.
 I know I get paid whatever, $20,000, $40,000 a year at my job or whatever that is, but you need to know what your actual take home pay is.
 And so you need to find that out.